The 7 Things the Criminal Justice System Won't Tell You

 - "Do you believe the prosecution has provided complete discovery?
 Have you filed a Brady demand?"

-5. Judge Patterns Are Publicly Available — and They Matter Enormously
+5. Judge Patterns Are Documented in Court Records, and They Matter Enormously

 Some judges grant suppression motions at high rates.
 Some grant them almost never.
 Some judges impose guideline sentences.
 Some impose well below them.
 Some impose above.
 Some are lenient with first-time offenders.
 Some aren't.